jakemohr24-beep/music-history/essays/song-5/index.md

 ## What's the deal with the yodel?

-You may be wondering what is with the yodel Jimmie Rodgers performs between the stanzas of his songs, this was a defining piece of his work (Citation 4).
-We have to first understand where this yodeling came from, the yodeling heard in his songs originates from slaves vocalizing the similar yodels on and off the plantation during their capture (Citation 1).
+You may be wondering what is with the yodel Jimmie Rodgers performs between the stanzas of his songs, this was a defining piece of his work.
+We have to first understand where this yodeling came from, the yodeling heard in his songs originates from slaves vocalizing the similar yodels on and off the plantation during their capture (Scarborough and Gulledge, 1925, 226).
 This unique type of yodeling is what Jimmie Rodgers incorporated into his songs and was known as a “blues yodel”, but since he was a country singer, the blend of these genres made him famous and a pioneer of the new subgenre.
-It had now become his trademark; you could hear his yodel in nearly every one of his songs (Citation 2).
-In his songs it's used to transition from stanza to stanza to keep the rhythm of the song going while adding emotional weight each time he performed it, but people didn’t just see this as a means of transitioning in the song but rather the main signature of the artist and what gave the song character (Citation 3).
+It had now become his trademark; you could hear his yodel in nearly every one of his songs (Wise 2010, 6-12, 33-39).
+In his songs it's used to transition from stanza to stanza to keep the rhythm of the song going while adding emotional weight each time he performed it, but people didn’t just see this as a means of transitioning in the song but rather the main signature of the artist and what gave the song character (Seward Daily Gateway 1928).
 Jimmie Rodgers’ songs are particularly unique because of this element and some could argue he was as big as he was because of how unrepeatable and unique he made his songs with this new aspect he assimilated within country music.
-Though we may not hear this style as much today, Jimmie Rodgers’ yodel revolutionized country music and has left a lasting effect on the genre
+Though we may not hear this style as much today, Jimmie Rodgers’ yodel revolutionized country music and has left a lasting effect on the genre.

 ## History of the song